kminsoo/Genrative-Model-Tutorial/README.md

 The code has been tested on python 3.7.x

 ## Start Practice
-Type the below command and open the Colab_Tutorial_Exercise_easy.ipynb
+Type the below command and open the Colab_Tutorial_Exercise.ipynb

 ```
 $> jupyter notebook